3 Common Mistakes Most Amazon Sellers Make (and How to Fix Them)

 This is because pricing your items is perhaps the most significant and challenging aspect of the selling process.
 You want to set good profit margins, yet you need to satisfy the customer.
-You want to have a longest Buy Box share, yet you need to be aware of the competition.
+You want to have the longest Buy Box share, yet you need to be aware of the competition.

-You know why so few sellers trust auto repricers?
+Do you know why so few sellers trust auto repricers?
 Yes, they are expensive but not only that.

 It’s because repricers are evil.
 Sellers find auto repricers lead to more undercutting and problems on Amazon.

 Repricers are a race to the bottom pricing game in most cases.
-Of course Amazon is happy with low prices, but that’s not true for the sellers.
+Of course, Amazon is happy with low prices, but that’s not true for the sellers.

 Sometimes due to the software bugs, repricers could even destroy the seller’s business by setting all prices as low as $0.01.